someyuck/C-shell/README.md

 If a foreground process took more than 2 seconds to execute, the prompt displays the process' name along with the time taken in seconds.

 ### Input
 The shell supports any number of commands separated by semicolons (;) and ampersands (&), denoting foreground and background processes.
-It also supports i/o redirection and piping (more on these later).
+It also supports I/O redirection and piping.
 The shell accounts for random whitespaces and displays an error message if an erroneous command is entered.

 ### I/O Redirection